3redronin/mu-server/HTTP2-CONCURRENCY.md

 * `HALF_CLOSED_REMOTE`; and
 * `CLOSED`.

 Only coordinator processing can transition this state.
+Inbound `END_STREAM` and peer `RST_STREAM` commands are one-way.
+The reader enqueues a valid `END_STREAM` before making its EOF visible to the request handler, so a response awakened by EOF is necessarily ordered after the inbound transition.
+Local `END_STREAM` is reserved when the coordinator accepts its outbound frame.

-Peer `RST_STREAM` commands are one-way.
-Until all inbound stream frames are coordinator commands, the reader records a monotonic "reset seen" fence on the stream.
-This is input-ordering state, not a protocol-state transition: it only prevents later wire-ordered DATA or trailers from reaching the request body before the coordinator closes the stream and purges pending writes.
+Until all inbound stream frames are coordinator commands, the reader records monotonic "remote end seen" and "reset seen" fences on the stream.
+This is input-ordering state, not a protocol-state transition: it only prevents later wire-ordered DATA or trailers from reaching the request body before the coordinator applies the corresponding transition.

 An outbound frame command is validated and its state transition reserved by the coordinator before it becomes pending for socket output.
 A reset closes the